 Where applicable, submission of this form will fulfill the requirement to provide written notice to your landlord.

 If you have general questions about your residency and rent, not related to COVID-19, please contact your leasing office.

 Once your form has been submitted, an Essex representative will personally contact you within 30 days from now to discuss your specific situation and available options.
 When contacted, you will be asked to supply all necessary documentation to show proof of financial hardship, if applicable.
 In the meantime, it is recommended to pay whatever portion of your rent you are able in order to minimize the total amount owed.
 If you have specifically requested a move out in a short time frame, we will prioritize those requests and reach out as quickly as possible.

-Essex is committed to working with those impacted and being fully compliant with all of the state/local tenant protections that have been adopted over the last few weeks.
-Please know we will take no further action on your residency status if you are responsive when you are contacted.
+Essex is committed to working with those impacted and being fully compliant with all of the state/local tenant protections that have been adopted.
 We truly appreciate your patience as we personally work directly with a large number of residents and their unique situations.